What is TimberTop?

 What are the age, height and weight requirements?

-The two yellow courses we use for our Little Whiskers package were designed for kids with a minimum reaching height of 3’11” (120 cm).
+The two yellow courses we use for our Low & Go adventure were designed for kids with a minimum reaching height of 3’11” (120 cm) and adults that prefer challenges at lower heights.

 Note: If you want to measure this at home simply get your child to stand with their feet flat on the ground next to a wall and have them reach up and touch as high as they can on the wall.
 If you measure from the floor up to that point and it’s 120cms or higher then they are good to go!